dylan-thinnes/restore-sway-layout/README.md

   - Done for now, should be improved in the long term
 - [X] Make the logic & executables work as a standalone python module that you install, i.e. remove paths to executables & manually installing scripts on $PATH
   - Core snapshot/relocate functionality are now all bundled in python
-- [ ] Allow defining custom logic for recreating an app, e.g. launch firefox, launch terminal zsh, launch vim
+- [X] Allow defining custom logic for recreating an app, e.g. launch firefox, launch terminal zsh, launch vim
+  - The `restart` subcommand calls restarter/restart functions
 - [ ] Basic automated testing (initialize a workspace, blow half of it away, restore it)

 ### Less important TODOs
 - [ ] Config for adding new snapshot/restart/relocate pairs
-- [ ] Replace bash scripts with python for restore-vim-session and restore-zsh-session
+- [X] Replace bash scripts with python for restore-vim-session and restore-zsh-session
 - [X] Improve the naming around snapshot/recover/restore/capture before they ossify
   - Improved to snapshot/restart/relocate
   - The tool itself is now `restore_sway_layout`